Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments: Preliminaries

-\emph{Default Probabilities} $-$ Let $\phi : \{t : t \in [T] \cup \{\infty\} \} \to [0,1)$ be the cumulative distribution function for credit default, such that $\phi(\tau < t)$ is the probability that some counterparty in concern defaults at time prior to $t$. $\phi$ shall be defined in the range of $\tau$, the time of a credit event.
+\emph{Default Probabilities} --- Let $\phi : \{t : t \in [T] \cup \{\infty\} \} \to [0,1)$ be the cumulative distribution function for credit default, such that $\phi(\tau < t)$ is the probability that some counterparty in concern defaults at time prior to $t$. $\phi$ shall be defined in the range of $\tau$, the time of a credit event.
 Without ambiguity, define $\phi(t_i \leq \tau \leq t_j) := \phi(t_j) - \phi(t_i)$ to be the probability of default between two time instances over the domain $[T]$, where $t_i \leq t_j$.
-The default probabilities may be obtained by bootstrapping hazard rates from the Credit Default Swap (CDS) market.
-The CDS market is said to `imply' default probabilities and may be obtained under the risk-neutral measure.
-For a more detailed explanation on deriving default probabilities from the CDS curve, refer to Appendix \ref{cds_bootsrapping}.
+The default probabilities implied by the Credit Default Swap (CDS) market may be obtained by bootstrapping hazard rates under the risk-neutral measure.
+For a more detailed explanation on deriving default probabilities from the CDS curve, refer to \cref{cds_bootsrapping}.

-\emph{Recovery Rate} $-$ Let $R \in (0,1)$ be the Recovery Rate, a percentage of the value of the portfolio that may be expected to be recovered in the event of default of the counterparty.
-The percentage $(1 - R)$ can then be defined as the Loss Given Default $(LGD)$, representing as percentage of the positive exposure subject to loss under default.
+\emph{Recovery Rate} --- Let $R \in (0,1)$ be the Recovery Rate, a percentage of the value of the portfolio that may be expected to be recovered in the event of default of the counterparty.
+The percentage $(1 - R)$ can then be defined as the Loss Given Default (LGD) rate, representing as percentage of the positive exposure subject to loss under default.